 Kepler Ensemble was formed in 1981 as the Franchezza Chamber Group.
 Initially a trio (flute, violin and piano), it has undergone an enormous number of transformations and at one stage, the membership was up to seven.
-The current membership includes Wayne Madden, Hetty Binns and Robert Henley.
-In the entire quarter of a century of concerts, the group has had only two regular venues for concerts: the Adult Education Centre and the current Lawrence Vale Uniting Church.
-However, 2014 will see a move to a new venue at the Gordon Dell Auditorium, Glenara Lakes.
+The current membership includes Wayne Madden, Jacqueline Madden, Hetty Binns and Jane Fleming.
+In the entire quarter of a century of concerts, the group has had only three regular venues for concerts: the Adult Education Centre, Lawrence Vale Uniting Church and the current venue at Heather Hall.

 We have copies of nearly all of our concert programs going back to 1984 and Hetty has recently completed the process of converting the information into electronic form for inclusion in a database.
 A more complete history of the group, its composition and repertoire will be put together sometime in the future and included here.

 Many of our concertgoers will undoubtedly have pondered about the name and its association with our group.
 Kepler, as you may have guessed, refers to Johannes Kepler (1571 - 1630) a very important and influencial German scientist whose discoveries about planetary motion were a crucial forerunner to Newton's laws of gravity.